Fauji Foundation: Defunct

-Health care hospitals
+Health care

 The Fauji Foundation medical system began with the establishment of a 50-bed TB hospital in 1959 at Rawalpindi.
-Today, the Fauji Foundation medical system is the largest medical chain outside the Government sector, spread all over Pakistan.

 On health care, Fauji Foundation spends over 58% of the welfare budget.
-Fauji Foundation Hospital Rawalpindi and Fauji Foundation Hospital Lahore are well funded hospitals of Fauji Foundation.
 It is run by former officers of Pakistani Armed Forces.

 Education system

-With over 100 branches spread from Karachi to Gilgit having approx 45,000 students, 2000 teachers and over 1100 administrative staff, the Fauji Foundation Education system is amongst the largest education systems in the country.
+With over 130 branches spread from Karachi to Gilgit having approximately 74,897 students, 3,069 teachers and over 1100 administrative staff, the Fauji Foundation Education system is amongst the largest education systems in the country.
 The Fauji Foundation's education system aims to provide education to the children of ex- armed forces personnel, as well as to civilians.

 The headquarters of Fauji Foundation is in Rawalpindi, Pakistan.
-FFES is affiliated with the Federal Board of Intermediate and Secondary Education (FBISE), Islamabad.
+FFES is affiliated with the Federal Board of Intermediate and Secondary Education (FBISE), Islamabad and Board of Intermediate and Secondary Education Rawalpindi as well.
 There are 102 schools (FF model schools) in Pakistan.
 The Fauji Foundation Colleges For Boys and Girls are located in New Lalazar, Rawalpindi.